Otara Foundation

 • October 2015 — Animal Welfare Bill Appeal

-• September 2015 – Letter to President – intervention against the enslavement of zoo animals
+• September 2015 — Letter to the President on captive zoo animals

-• May 2015 – Earthquake Relief Assistance for Animals in Nepal in partnership with Animal Nepal
+• May 2015 — Nepal earthquake animal relief, with Animal Nepal

-• April 2015 – Elimination of Bear Bile Trade with ACRES Wildlife Rescue Centre Singapore
+• April 2015 — Bear Bile Trade campaign, with ACRES Wildlife Rescue Centre, Singapore

 • March 2015 — Elephant Aid International